 Despite this reports have suggested over the years that the Duchess Camilla could not get ‘out of bed’ on her wedding day as she suffered from terrible nerves and about the magnitude of the day and had recently had a bout of sinusitis.
 However, on the day everything went off without a hitch and the royal couple has been happily married for 17 years.

 Camilla Parker Bowles' children

-Camilla and her ex-husband Andrew share a son and a daughter.
-Their eldest child is their son Tom who is 47 and was born on December 18, 1974.
-Their daughter Laura Lopes (née Parker Bowles) is 43 and was born in 1978.
+Camilla and her former husband Andrew Parker Bowles are proud parents to a son Tom Parker Bowles, born on December 18, 1974, and a daughter Laura Lopes (née Parker Bowles) who was born on January 1, 1978.

-Both of Camilla's children chose creative career paths, Laura is an English art curator and Tom is a food writer and critic.
-Both Tom and Laura have children, making Camilla a very proud grandmother of five.
+Both of Camilla's children chose creative career paths as Laura is an English art curator and Tom is a food writer and critic who has regularly appeared in episodes of MasterChef.

 Camilla Parker Bowles in The Crown

-The Netflix series also suggests that at one point, Princess Diana and Duchess Camilla were close enough to share lunches as the Duchess tried to assist the newlywed in adjusting to royal life.
+Camilla appeared as a character in The Crown seasons 3 and 4, where a fictionalized version of her life, including her early life and relationship with Prince Charles, was brought to life on screen.
+The Netflix series also suggests that at one point, Princess Diana and Camilla, Queen Consort were close enough to share lunches as Camilla tried to assist the newlywed in adjusting to royal life.

 Laura is a news writer for woman&home who primarily covers entertainment and celebrity news.
 Laura dabbles in lifestyle, royal, beauty, and fashion news, and loves to cover anything and everything to do with television and film.
 She is also passionate about feminism and equality and loves writing about gender issues and feminist literature.